ElliotOusley/CS362_Team_11_Project/Project Architecture and Design.md

 * Lack of Documentation: Many parts of the Godot Documentation do not have anything listed for C++

+* Complexity: More difficult to debug and maintain compared to GDScript or C#.

 #### C#

 Pros:

 * Supported: While it doesn’t have as much support as GDScript, C# is fairly well supported within the documentation and in-editor.

-* Speed: C# is a faster language than GDScript
+* Good Performance: Faster than GDScript while being easier to use than C++.

+* Strong Typing: Reduces the likelihood of runtime errors.

 Cons:

-* New Addition: Support for C# is a newer addition to the Godot engine, and therefore does not have as much support.
+* Newer Addition: C# support in Godot is still evolving, with fewer resources available compared to GDScript.

+* Larger Executable Size: Can result in slightly larger game builds compared to GDScript.

 # 2. Software design

 ### Component Parts

 Godot abstracts components as nodes and scenes, where scenes are a collection of nodes.
 Currently, our game uses the following scenes:

-* Main

-* Player
+* Main Scene - The primary game environment where players interact with the world.

+* Player Scene - Controls the player character and its related functions.

-* Main Menu
+* Main Menu Scene - Provides navigation to start the game, load saves, or access settings.

-* Options
+* Options Scene - Allows players to adjust game settings, including controls and audio.

-* NPC
+* NPC Scene - Manages non-player characters and their behaviors.

 ### Component Responsibilities